wuqb2i4f/serv00-vless-ws/README.md

 ```
 ***AFTER THIS STEP, EXIT FROM SSH AND LOG IN AGAIN.***

-3. (Optional but recommended) Add TCP and UDP ports with the same port number in the panel.
+3. Add TCP and UDP ports with the same port number in the panel.
 - Log in to the admin panel.
 - Click on the `Port Reservation` tab on the left side.
 - Click `+ Add port`.